The-Apple-King/Projects/csci4271/Projects/Project 1/fixes.md

 FRMT can cause a crash to the program as it xmallocs every time and theres no limit on FRMT tags

+bcflat will write to the wrong spot if size is 2 so increase minimum size to 3

 bcraw line 200
     we check before every read are we about to read more than allocated for pixels